wvlet/airframe/doc/docs/index.md

 }
 ```

-For more background, see: [Airframe Log: A Modern Logging Library for Scala](https://medium.com/airframe/airframe-log-a-modern-logging-library-for-scala-56fbc2f950bc)
+For more background, see also: [Airframe Log: A Modern Logging Library for Scala](https://medium.com/airframe/airframe-log-a-modern-logging-library-for-scala-56fbc2f950bc)

 ### Object Serialization

-If you need to store object data to disks, or send them to remote nodes, use [airframe-codec](airframe-codec.md), which is a [MessagePack](https://msgpack.org) based schema-on-read data serialization library.
+If you need to store object data to disks, or send them to remote machines (e.g., Spark applications), use [airframe-codec](airframe-codec.md), which is a [MessagePack](https://msgpack.org)-based schema-on-read data serialization library.

 [Jackson](https://github.com/FasterXML/jackson) is a JSON-based data serialization library and supports mapping between JSON and classes.
 To control the mapping to objects, you need to add `@JSONProperty` annotation and configure ObjectMapper.

-[airframe-codec](airframe-codec.md) simplifies this process so that you can use case classes in Scala as is, and for producing compact binaries of your data, it also supports [MessagePack](https://msgpack.org) format as well as JSON.
+[airframe-codec](airframe-codec.md) simplifies this process so that you can use case classes in Scala without any annotations.
+For producing compact binaries of your data, it also supports [MessagePack](https://msgpack.org) format as well as JSON.

 ```scala
 case class Person(id:Int, name:String)